Ghosts of the Lost Dutchman State Park in Haunted Arizona

 After Waltz’s death in the 1890s, many people tried to find the Lost Dutchman’s Gold Mine.
 Despite the various expeditions, no one has definitively found the mine, adding to the lure and myth of the park.

-Related Haunted Stories: Eden Park Gazebo
+Related Haunted Stories: Trollwood Park

 The location was made a part of the Tonto National Forest before it was eventually ceded to the state of Arizona, which officially made it a state park in 1977.
 Covering 320 acres, the park invites visitors from all over to experience its beautiful landscapes, take part in hiking trails, and of course, wonder about the mystery of the Lost Dutchman’s Gold Mine.